imattferreira/move-app/apps/backend/README.md

 ### About

-**Backend** is the application resposible to guarantee to all business is applied correctly and also manipulate all necessary data to populate your clients.
+**Backend** is the application responsible to guarantee to all business is applied correctly and also manipulate all necessary data to populate your clients.

 ### Technologies